- What is a membership website?

 How to validate your membership site idea?

-Validating your membership idea is crucial if you want to minimize the risks.
+Validating your membership idea is crucial if you want to minimize the risks and not spend a ton of money on your membership site developer.

 There are 3 main things that you can look at when testing your idea: